-C. Communication Tools and Services.
+- C. Communication Tools and Services.
 Effective communications are especially challenging in today's global and mobile society.
 For the CSL to thrive and meet the needs of both the community and our dispersed brothers and sisters, it is essential that all contribute, regardless of their personality type, perceived talents, or local obligations.
 The superior, CSL Council, prior, and deans and treasurer are available to support and facilitate the transfer of information and the exchange of ideas.
-Both in-person and technology-based communication vehicles and services are to be maintained and to be made available for the community.

-1. In-Person Communications.
-Options that exist to promote face-to-face interactions and mutual relationships include: CSL spring and fall convocations (see Section IX of this Customary); regional member gatherings or retreats approved by the superior and the Council; and representation of the CSL by superior-appointed members at annual NAECC meetings.

-2. Technology-Based Communications.
-More extensive and technologybased options exist for remaining connected with others and nurturing the spiritual wellbeing and diverse ministries of CSL's membership.
-These include: our customized internet-based Opus Dei prayer and study application that allows CSL members to pray and study together 'in spirit' as well as online for some services; our web site (www.csl-osb.org); an audio-video conferencing tool; group email services; a public and private social media presence; and more conventional vehicles such as a newsletter, printed brochures, and use of phones and posted mail.
-Additional community relations efforts related to support of members and outreach to our local parishes and spiritual seekers continue to be explored as part of the implementation of the Companion of St. Luke's current Five-Year Plan.
+Both in-person and technology-based communication vehicles and services are to be maintained and to be made available for the community. - 1.
+In-Person Communications.
+Options that exist to promote face-to-face interactions and mutual relationships include: CSL spring and fall convocations (see Section IX of this Customary); regional member gatherings or retreats approved by the superior and the Council; and representation of the CSL by superior-appointed members at annual National Association of Episcopal Christian Communities (NAECC) meetings. - 2.
+Technology-Based Communications.
+More extensive and technology-based options exist for remaining connected with others and nurturing the spiritual wellbeing and diverse ministries of CSL's membership.
+These include: our customized internet-based Opus Dei prayer and study application that allows CSL members to pray and study together 'in spirit' as well as online for some services; our web site (www.csl-osb.org); an audio-video conferconferencing tool; group email services; a public and private social media presence; and more conventional vehicles such as a newsletter, printed brochures, and use of phones and posted mail.
+Additional community relations efforts related to support of members and outreach to our local parishes and spiritual seekers continue to be explored as part of implementation of A Five-Year Plan for The Companions of St. Luke.